Menu

 Calculating total asset value can help determine a company’s net worth.
 Businesses must classify assets to determine the business’s value and financial health.

-“Having this type of real-time information at their disposal – cash, inventory, etc. – is incredibly beneficial to business owners,” noted Alberto Ortiz, president of ATAX Franchise.
+“Having this type of real-time information at their disposal, such as cash and inventory, is incredibly beneficial to business owners,” noted Alberto Ortiz, president of ATAX Franchise.
 “Classifying short-term assets such as cash, accounts receivable and inventory provides a snapshot of where a business owner’s resources are invested for operations.”

 Ideally, a company’s assets should be balanced to accommodate short-term and long-term business needs.
 “Think of it as a tripod: Too much allocation in one area can unbalance a business’s financial position,” Ortiz explained.
 “For example, having a high accounts receivable outstanding balance could indicate a business has less cash available to fund upcoming inventory, reducing sales or forcing a business owner to borrow for upcoming purchases inadequately.
 The same problem can occur in reverse when having more inventory than necessary to keep up with demand can deplete cash balances.”